 “If you have an opening and have not been actively recruiting, it generally takes a couple of weeks or more just to fill the opening.
 So let’s generously call it four weeks between the opening and having a person walking in the door on day one.
 That’s a month of misery,” Toister says.

 And Toister says that’s an optimistic estimate.
 In reality, it’s more like 3-4 months of longer support queues and unhappy customers—one month to hire the right candidate and up to 3 months to train them.

-We’ve already discussed challenges contributing to burnout and degrading good customer service.
-Now let’s talk about how you can spot burnout in your team and how to fix it.
+Let’s talk about how you can spot burnout in your team and how to fix it.